 Registration is required to participate in the Bridge Program.
 Register online

 *Participants may attend an unlimited number of sessions.
-Sessions are scheduled on a first-come, first-served basis, with a limit of 8 participants per session.
+Sessions are scheduled on a first-come, first-served basis, with a limit of 4 participants per session to accommodate social distancing.